 Don’t feel bad if you can’t quite put your finger on all the flavors and aromas you’re experiencing.
 Like anything, cheese tasting takes practice.

-The best solution then, is to have more cheese.
+The best solution in this situation is practice, practice, practice!
+Go ahead and have more cheese, consciously moving through each of these steps, and improving your cheese tasting skills.
 You’ll quickly find a new appreciation for the incredible range of tastes and flavors that every cheese brings to the table.

 Looking for some guidance for common tasting notes?
 We’ve compiled this quick list of popular cheeses and their flavors.
-Trying out some of these cheeses can help calibrate your cheese tasting abilities.
-You’ll be a cheese pro in no time.
+Trying some of these cheeses can help calibrate your cheese tasting abilities and put you on the road to being a cheese pro!

 Gouda